thinlizzy/Caya/HOWTO.md

 var keyEvent = myKeyInputHandler.pollEvent();
 ```

-The return value stored in `keyEvent` will contain two properties, `type` and `keycode` - `type` can correspond to `myKeyInputHandler.KEYDOWN` or `myKeyInputHandler.KEYUP`, which are just static values representing event type.
+The return value stored in `keyEvent` will contain two properties, `type` and `keycode` - `type` can be either `myKeyInputHandler.KEYDOWN` or `myKeyInputHandler.KEYUP`, which are static values representing the event type.
 The `keycode` property contains a value with the corresponding key code.

 The keyboard handler conatins key codes for all common keys.
 You can access them in your handler by the key prefix:
 ```JavaScript